Gookwon Edward Suh

 Professor Suh's teaching efforts focus on providing students with strong foundations for designing computer systems, especially hardware.
 He was in charge of a senior-level computer architecture course (ECE4750) from 2007 to 2009.
 Currently, he is teaching a digital system design course (ECE2300) and a graduate-level advanced architecture course (ECE5750).

 - 2013.
 "Non-Race Concurrency Bug Detection Through Order-Sensitive Critical Sections."
-Paper presented at Proceedings of the 40th International Symposium on Computer Architecture (ISCA), June. .
+Proceedings of the 40th International Symposium on Computer Architecture (ISCA), June. .

 - 2012.
 "Flash Memory for Ubiquitous Hardware Security Functions: True Random Generation and Device Fingerprints."
-Paper presented at Proceedings of the IEEE Symposium on Security and Privacy, May. .
+Proceedings of the IEEE Symposium on Security and Privacy, May. .

 - 2010.
 "Flexible and Efficient Instruction-Grained Run-Time Monitoring Using On-Chip Reconfigurable Fabric."
-Paper presented at Proceedings of the 43rd Annual International Symposium on Microarchitecture (MIRCO), December. .
+Proceedings of the 43rd Annual International Symposium on Microarchitecture (MIRCO), December. .

 - 2005.
 "Design and Implementation of a Single-Chip Secure Processor Using Physical Random Functions."
 Paper presented at 32nd Annual International Symposium on Computer Architecture (ISCA), June. .